fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 "foo"set to: bar
 "myopt"set to: False
 .
-1 passedin 0.01seconds
+1 passed in 0.01seconds
 $ pytest-s -q --myopttest_config.py::test_option**
 "foo"set to: bar
 "myopt"set to: True
 .
-1 passedin 0.01seconds
+1 passed in 0.01seconds
 $ pytest-s -q --myopt--foobaz test_config.py::test_option**
 "foo"set to: baz
 "myopt"set to: True
 .
-1 passedin 0.01seconds
+1 passed in 0.01seconds

 Because pytestconfig is a fixture, it can also be accessed from other fixtures.